Darren Mullings

-Darren Mullings (born 3 March 1987) is an English former professional footballer who plays as a midfielder.
-He is manager of Yate Town.
+Darren Mullings (born 3 March 1987) is an English former professional footballer who played as a midfielder.
+He is currently manager of Yate Town.

 Career

 A former England schoolboy under 18 international and England colleges under 19 international.
 After leaving South Gloucestershire and Stroud College, Mullings began his career as a trainee with Bristol Rovers, turning professional in July 2005.
 His league debut came on 31 December 2005 when he was a second-half substitute for Craig Disley in Rovers' 2–1 defeat at home to Wycombe Wanderers.
 He made three further league appearances, all as substitute, that season, but failed to feature in the 2006–07 season and was loaned to Clevedon Town in October 2006.